-INDOT is committed to reviewing all policies and directives that may implicate Title VI deficiencies.
-INDOT's directives may be found on its website at https://www.in.gov/indot/div/mt/directives/directives.htm.
-In 2018-19 INDOT's Legal Division will review all current directives for Title VI Implications / discrimination and consult with the program manager primarily responsible for implementing the directive to address any concerns.
-These findings will be included in our annual accomplishments report.
+In 2018-19 INDOT's Legal Division reviewed the directives posted on the website above for Title VI Implications / discrimination and consult with the program manager primarily responsible for implementing the directive to address any concerns.
+These findings are included in our annual accomplishments report.

-Directives which already exist will be reviewed by the Compliance Team as delegated by the Title VI Program Manager.
+For this site; directives which already exist have been reviewed by Program Staff.
 Prior to establishing a new directive, the Program Manager will be copied so that new directives can be reviewed and discrimination concerns identified and addressed in a timely manner.
 This may or may not occur prior to the directive being established as some directives are time sensitive, but the Title VI Program Manager will have a meaningful opportunity to raise and address concerns and report the same in the annual Goals and Accomplishments Report.
 The Title VI Program Manager has direct access to Chief Counsel, Agency Directors and the Commissioner as needed to address concerns.